Skip to main content

 • The runtime maintains an outbound HTTPS connection to Atlan Cloud (port 443) and a local network connection to your Microsoft SQL Server database (port 1433).

-• Metadata extraction, not data replication: Atlan extracts only structural metadata such as schemas, tables, columns, and relationships.
-The actual business data in your tables remains in your database.
-For example, if you have a Sales.Orders table, Atlan discovers the table and column definitions but doesn't query or store the order records.
+Atlan extracts only structural metadata—schemas, tables, and columns.
+For example, if you have a Sales.Orders table with order records, Atlan discovers the table structure and column definitions, but never queries or stores the order records themselves.

 • Read-only operations: All database queries are read-only SELECT statements.
 The connector can't modify data, create or drop database objects, or change any configuration.
 The SQL Server permissions you grant control exactly what the connector can access.